Working with a buddy IFS style..

 “What you really want is to be dissociating better!”

 — Trauma and Dissociation Informed Internal Family Systems: How to Successfully Treat C-PTSD, and Dissociative Disorders by Joanne Twombly.
-I highly recommend this book!

 https://amzn.eu/8kVsqOG

-Befriending Parts - validating statements and trust building activities
+Befriending Parts — validating statements and trust-building

 Parts love to be apologised to!

-You can say things like : I’m here, I’m with you.
-I am here to keep you safe.
+I’m here; I’m with you.
+I’m here to keep you safe.
 You are an important part of me.
-I like you a lot!
-I love you, I care about you.
+I like you a lot.
+I love you; I care about you.
 I like spending time with you.
 We have time.

-You can validate: that makes sense, I can see that now. that should never have happened to you.
-I get it, I understand.
+That makes sense; I can see that now.
+That should never have happened to you.
+I get it; I understand.
 I’m so sorry you experienced that.
+I can see you’re angry/scared, etc. Do tell me more about that; I’m so curious.

-Always keep your promises to them!
+Always keep your promises to them.